bldl/emplace-spidermonkey/README.md

   If you see `42` as the output, then you’ve successfully created a function hook and defined an initial JavaScript™ implementation.
 This means we’re ready to move forward with implementing the actual `upsert` functionality.

-### Step 1 - Implement The First Line
+### Step 1 - Implementing The First Line of the Specification

-  Now that we have our `upsert` method hooked up and accessible in the JavaScript™ runtime, it’s time to start implementing the logic as specified in the ECMAScript® proposal.
+  Now that we have our `upsert` method hooked and accessible in the JavaScript™ runtime, it’s time to start implementing the logic as specified in the ECMAScript® proposal.

-  **Setting Up `this` in the Function:**
-  Some lines in the specification are more intuitive than others.
-The first line of the specification instructs us to capture the current `this` context, which is the `MapObject` instance on which `upsert` was called.
-This is a foundational step in almost any method, as it ensures we’re working with the correct object.
+  **Setting Up `this` in the Function.** Some lines in the specification are more intuitive than others.
+The first line of the specification:

-  **Specification Line:**

   ```lua
   1. Let M be the this value.
   ```

+  instructs us to capture the current `this` context, which is the `MapObject` instance on which `upsert` was called.
+  This is a foundational step in almost any method, as it ensures we’re working with the correct object.

-  In the code, we can implement this line simply by assigning this to a variable called `M`.
+  In the self-hosted JavaScript™ code, we can implement this line simply by assigning `this` to a variable called `M`.
 This will allow us to refer to the `Map` instance consistently throughout the function:

   ```js
   function MapUpsert(key, handler) {